CianHub/100DaysOfPythonDay11/README.md

 # 100 Days of Python: Day 11

-Practicing testing with PyTest by adding tests to a previous repo
+Practicing testing with PyTest by refactoring and adding tests to the Day 3 repo